leobitz/boosting_image_retrieval/README.md

 # What?
 The project investigates how multi-labeling images would boost representation in an image retrieval task.
+Read the [full report](https://github.com/leobitz/boosting_image_retrieval/blob/main/paper.pdf)

 # How?
 Each image will have multiple labels.
 For example, in an e-commerce application, a shirt image might have attributes such as color, shape (V-shape, O-shape), size (L, M, X, XL), season (winter, summer), and more.
 These labels can be used to boost the representation embedding of that image.